Fasting in Summer Heat: Safe If You Drink 250ml an Hour

 5. Reduce exercise intensity during fasted periods in summer.
 Fasted exercise is beneficial in moderate conditions.
 In peak summer heat, fasted high-intensity exercise dramatically increases dehydration risk.
 Save intense workouts for your eating window or very early morning, before temperatures climb.

 6. Watch for warning signs and stop if they appear.
-Dizziness, a rapid heart rate, confusion, very dark urine, or feeling faint are signals to break your fast immediately, drink fluids and electrolytes, and rest in a cool space.
+Dizziness, a rapid heart rate, confusion, very dark urine, or feeling faint are signals to break your fast immediately.
+(If dizziness or lightheadedness is your only symptom, salted water usually fixes it within minutes.)
+Otherwise, drink fluids and electrolytes, and rest in a cool space.
 No fasting protocol is worth ignoring these signs.

 Take Your Fasting Further